M4FC: a Multimodal, Multilingual, Multicultural, Multitask Real-World Fact-Checking Dataset: M4FC Dataset

-Human fact-checkers often compare the image with aerial views of a candidate location to further validate it \citep{khan2024debunking}.
-Inspired by this practice, we define the task of \textbf{location verification (LV)}: given a map or satellite view of a candidate location, the goal is to determine whether it is consistent with the target image.
+Once IC identifies a location context item, human fact-checkers often compare the image with aerial views of that location to validate it \citep{khan2024debunking}.
+This is the \textbf{location verification (LV)} task: given a map or satellite view of a candidate location, the goal is to determine whether it is consistent with the image.
 In the example of Figure \ref{fig:location-verification}, the first candidate location, Sart Canal Bridge, is confirmed by the matching road network below the bridge.
-In contrast, another candidate, the Ringvaart aqueduct, is ruled out because it spans a four-lane highway, which does not match the content of the image.
-This task relates to cross-view geolocalization \citep{6618964}, where the objective is to retrieve a matching satellite image from a large database, given a ground-level image.
+In contrast, another candidate location, the Ringvaart aqueduct, is ruled out because it spans a four-lane highway, which does not match the image content.
+This task relates to cross-view geolocalization \citep{6618964}, in which the objective is to retrieve a matching satellite image from a large database given a ground-level image.

 \textbf{Verdict prediction (VP)} classifies a claim as true or false.
 The task is defined in four settings, based on two factors: whether claims are \textit{English-only} or \textit{multilingual}, and whether the verdicts are \textit{imbalanced} or \textit{balanced}.
-In the \textit{English-only} setting, all claims are in English, while the \textit{multilingual} setting covers 10 languages.
-The \textit{imbalanced} setting captures the real-world distribution of fact-checking verdicts, in which the majority of claims are false.
-The \textit{balanced} setting is constructed by replacing a portion of false claims with synthetic true claims linked to the same image.
+The \textit{multilingual} setting covers 10 languages.
+The \textit{imbalanced} setting captures the real-world distribution of fact-checking verdicts, in which most claims are false.
+The \textit{balanced} setting replaces a portion of false claims with synthetic true claims based on the image's context items.
+The \textit{English-only} \textit{imbalanced} setting can be used for training, while other settings are only recommended for evaluation, due to the presence of linguistic biases, as discussed in Appendix \ref{sec:biases}.